Chapter Seventy Three IV

 I shrug, “Is there any suggestion of us in the cop traffic, in any recognizable way?”

 Dr. Epstein, “The swords left the impression of an Asian gang.
 The Louisiana crowd is generally glad to be done with the bikers, there’s nothing being investigated in any serious way.
 No complaints, nothing to investigate.
-Somebody torched the motorcycles, but the bikers aren’t complaining and the few witnesses they managed to round up claimed they were so drunk as to be unsure of anything.
+Somebody torched the motorcycles, but the bikers aren’t filing charges and the few witnesses they managed to round up claimed they were so drunk as to be unsure of anything.
 Probably true.
 The Texas Rangers are being a bit more persistent, but they have spit to go on and they aren’t real upset about a beat up biker gang, a dead Asian with a sword or a demolished BMW.”

 Mrs. Epstein, “If any of the locals, or even the staties get too interested, we’ll intervene with a Homeland Security investigation.
 This is just aftermath gossip.
 It will be forgotten in a week.
 Other solvable cases will come up.
 Cops aren’t looking for long fruitless investigations.
-Relentless detectives spending private time to satisfy their curiosity, see justice done, is stuff for novels.
+Relentless detectives spending private time to satisfy their curiosity, see justice done, is stuff for novels or TV.
 There were two bikers, one from Houston, one from Louisiana, who knew each other.
 They wheeled around trying to put pieces together, stirred the pot a bit.
 We sent in another team.
 Bikers decided they needed to see friends on the West coast.”

 Janah, “Nothing to look over our shoulders about then.”